MicrosoftDocs/office-developer-client-docs/docs/outlook/mapi/folder-fields-stream-structures.md

 **Applies to**: Outlook

 A message's [PidTagUserFields](pidtaguserfields-canonical-property.md) property contains a binary stream, FolderUserFields, which contains the folder user-defined field definitions.
 This topic describes the stream structures for folder user-defined field definitions.

-## FolderUserFields Stream Structure

 A FolderUserFields stream structure consists of either a FolderUserFieldsA structure or a FolderUserFieldsA structure followed by a FolderUserFieldsW structure.

 Data elements in this stream are stored immediately following each other in the following specified order:

-- FolderUserFieldsAnsi: A FolderUserFieldsA stream structure.
+- **FolderUserFieldsAnsi**: A FolderUserFieldsA stream structure.

-- FolderUserFieldsUnicode (optional): A FolderUserFieldsW stream structure.
+- **FolderUserFieldsUnicode** (optional): A FolderUserFieldsW stream structure.

 The presence of FolderUserFieldsUnicode is detected by the total length of the FolderUserFields being greater than the length of FolderUserFieldsAnsi.

 > [!IMPORTANT]
 > FolderUserFieldsAnsi is used for compatibility with older, non-Unicode, versions of MAPI clients, therefore if FolderUserFieldsUnicode is present, the contents of FolderUserFieldsAnsi is ignored.
 To avoid possible data loss in ANSI conversion, when creating a FolderUserFields stream always include the FolderUserFieldsW part.

-### FolderUserFieldsA Stream Structure
+## FolderUserFieldsA Stream Structure

 A FolderUserFieldsA stream structure is an array of FolderFieldDefinitionA stream structures that contain definitions for all user-defined fields in an Outlook folder, unless overridden by the FolderUserFieldsW part of the FolderUserFields structure.

 Data elements in this stream are stored in little-endian byte order, immediately following each other in the following specified order:

-- FieldDefinitionCount: DWORD (4 bytes), the number of field definitions in this stream.
-This is the count of elements in the FieldDefinitions array.
+- **FieldDefinitionCount**: DWORD (4 bytes), the number of field definitions in this stream.
+This is the count of elements in the **FieldDefinitions** array.

-- FieldDefinitions: An array of FolderFieldDefinitionA stream structures.
-The count of this array is equal to the FieldDefinitionCount data element.
+- **FieldDefinitions**: An array of FolderFieldDefinitionA stream structures.
+The count of this array is equal to the **FieldDefinitionCount** data element.

-Unless this FolderUserFieldsA is overridden by the FolderUserFieldsW part of the FolderUserFields structure, the FieldDefinitions array must be "null-terminated" by having its last FolderFieldDefinitionA element's Common.FieldType field equal to ftNull.
+Unless this FolderUserFieldsA is overridden by the FolderUserFieldsW part of the FolderUserFields structure, the **FieldDefinitions** array must be "null-terminated" by having its last FolderFieldDefinitionA element's Common.FieldType field equal to ftNull.

-### FolderUserFieldsW Stream Structure
+## FolderUserFieldsW Stream Structure

 A FolderUserFieldsW stream structure is an array of FolderFieldDefinitionW stream structures that contain definitions for all user-defined fields in an Outlook folder.

 Data elements in this stream are stored in little-endian byte order, immediately following each other in the following specified order:

-- FieldDefinitionCount: DWORD (4 bytes), the number of field definitions in this stream.
-This is the count of elements in the FieldDefinitions array.
+- **FieldDefinitionCount**: DWORD (4 bytes), the number of field definitions in this stream.
+This is the count of elements in the **FieldDefinitions** array.

-- FieldDefinitions: An array of FolderFieldDefinitionW stream structures.
-The count of this array is equal to the FieldDefinitionCount data element.
+- **FieldDefinitions**: An array of FolderFieldDefinitionW stream structures.
+The count of this array is equal to the **FieldDefinitionCount** data element.

-The FieldDefinitions array must be "null-terminated" by having its last FolderFieldDefinitionW element's Common.FieldType field equal to ftNull.
+The **FieldDefinitions** array must be "null-terminated" by having its last FolderFieldDefinitionW element's Common.FieldType field equal to ftNull.

-### FolderFieldDefinitionA Stream Structure
+## FolderFieldDefinitionA Stream Structure

 A FolderFieldDefinitionA stream structure contains a definition of a user-defined field with the field name stored in ANSI.

 Data elements in this stream are stored in little-endian byte order, immediately following each other in the following specified order:

-- FieldType: FldType (4 bytes), the type of this field.
+- **FieldType**: FldType (4 bytes), the type of this field.

-- FieldNameLength: WORD (2 bytes), the number of elements in the FieldName array.
+- **FieldNameLength**: WORD (2 bytes), the number of elements in the **FieldName** array.

-- FieldName: An array of CHAR.
+- **FieldName**: An array of CHAR.
 This is the ANSI CP_ACP codepage representation of the field name.
-The count of this array is equal to FieldNameLength.
+The count of this array is equal to **FieldNameLength**.
 The field name must satisfy the restrictions on the Name parameter as specified in the [UserProperties.Add](http://msdn.microsoft.com/en-us/library/microsoft.office.interop.outlook.userproperties.add.aspx) Method.

    > [!NOTE]
-   > For reasons of legacy compatibility, Outlook may be able to handle some FieldName values not satisfying these restrictions, however such cases are not covered by this topic.
+   > For reasons of legacy compatibility, Outlook may be able to handle some **FieldName** values not satisfying these restrictions, however such cases are not covered by this topic.

-- Common: A FolderFieldDefinitionCommon stream structure.
+- **Common**: A FolderFieldDefinitionCommon stream structure.

-### FolderFieldDefinitionW Stream Structure
+## FolderFieldDefinitionW Stream Structure

 A FolderFieldDefinitionW stream structure contains a definition of a user-defined field with the field name stored in Unicode.

 Data elements in this stream are stored in little-endian byte order, immediately following each other in the following specified order:

-- FieldType: FldType (4 bytes), the type of this field.
+- **FieldType**: FldType (4 bytes), the type of this field.

-- FieldNameLength: WORD (2 bytes), the number of elements in the FieldName array.
+- **FieldNameLength**: WORD (2 bytes), the number of elements in the **FieldName** array.

-- FieldName: An array of WCHAR.
+- **FieldName**: An array of WCHAR.
 This is the Unicode (UTF-16) representation of the field name.
-The count of this array is equal to FieldNameLength.
+The count of this array is equal to **FieldNameLength**.
 The field name must satisfy the restrictions on the Name parameter as specified in the [UserProperties.Add](http://msdn.microsoft.com/en-us/library/microsoft.office.interop.outlook.userproperties.add.aspx) Method.

    > [!NOTE]
-   > For reasons of legacy compatibility, Outlook may be able to handle some FieldName values not satisfying these restrictions, but such cases are not covered by this topic.
+   > For reasons of legacy compatibility, Outlook may be able to handle some **FieldName** values not satisfying these restrictions, but such cases are not covered by this topic.

-- Common: A FolderFieldDefinitionCommon stream structure.
+- **Common**: A FolderFieldDefinitionCommon stream structure.

-### FldType Enumeration
+## FldType Enumeration

 **FldType** enumeration values are listed in the following table.